RichNye/richnye.github.io/_posts/2025-10-14-setting-up-chirpy.md

 - Remove the 'Some rights reserved' message from the footer - I'm not a fan of it.
 - Change the mailto: link - it opens in a new page, and generally seems more complicated than it needs to be?

 But we'll see.
 For now, I can't recommend Chirpy enough.
-I may move away from it in future, I've seen Hugo getting a lot of attention, but that's a problem for future me!
+I may move away from it in future, I've seen Hugo getting a lot of attention, but that's a problem for future me.